beatsaway/microbit-to-microbit-to-serial-port/README.md

 step3. drag the hex files into your microbits drive folder separately.

 When you import the unity package into Unity and click play, you can check messages received on console.
+(if you are using PC just change the port name in unity script to COM 1 or 2 or 3 etc instead)